shoerust/second-coffee/fiction/second-coffee.md

 “Hudson, coffee.”

 The coffee machine powers to life and begins the brewing process.
 Ray leans against the bench and watches the clouds get ever darker through the window above the sink.
 A soft purr breaks his reverie.
-He turns to see Pixel walk across the countertop towards him.
+He turns to see Pixel walk across the counter-top towards him.

 “I’m sorry, old friend.
 I’m sorry about us”, he mutters softly, delicately brushing his fingers along the cat’s neck.
 Pixel purrs again, blinking in satisfaction and moving closer.
 Ray continues petting her while gazing back out at the storm.